-Most people have a natural time perspective and their thoughts are dominated by either past, present or future events.
-What we don’t want is that past or future events dominating our present experiences or that we live too much in the present that we don’t learn from past experiences nor plan for the future.
-So like most things in life we seek balance.
+Most people have a natural time perspective, and their thoughts are dominated by either past, present, or future events.
+What we don’t want is past or future events dominating our present experiences, or that we live too much in the present that we don’t learn from past experiences nor plan for the future.
+So, like most things in life, we seek balance.

 The practice of mindfulness teaches us to become aware of our thoughts and the present moment.
-It is a habit we need to nurture because our natural tendency is to stray from the here and how to tomorrow, next week or next month.
-When we practice mindfulness we keep calling back our wandering mind to rest on the current moment.
+It is a habit we need to nurture because our natural tendency is to stray from the here and how to tomorrow, next week, or next month.
+When we practice mindfulness for productivity, we keep calling back our wandering mind to rest on the current moment.

-Below are some of the many benefits of mindfulness and how they can improve our focus and productivity.
+Below are some of the many benefits of mindfulness for productivity and how they can improve our focus.

-One of our biggest challenges to getting things done is the distraction of the mind, while we try to get one job done, our mind reminds us of ten others that still need doing.
-We quickly check our email because our mind alerts us to the fact there may be unread emails in our inbox and if the remain unchecked we may be missing the fact that the Earth is shortly to be demolished by an alien construction crew!
+One of our biggest challenges to getting things done is the distraction of the mind.
+While we try to get the task at hand done, our mind reminds us of ten others that still need doing.
+We quickly check our email because our mind alerts us to the fact there may be unread emails in our inbox, and if they remain unchecked we may be missing the fact that the Earth is shortly to be demolished by an alien construction crew.

-As this thought comes into our head we then remember that our copy of the Hitchhikers Guide to the Galaxy was lent to a friend so maybe we should shoot over to Amazon and buy a fresh copy.
-Mindfulness jumps in the way of all these distractions of the mind and says “Hey, come back to the present moment, get what needs to be done, done!”
+As this thought comes into our head, we then remember that our copy of the Hitchhiker’s Guide to the Galaxy was lent to a friend, so maybe we should shoot over to Amazon and buy a fresh copy.
+Mindfulness training jumps in the way of all these distractions of the mind and says “Come back to the present moment, and get going on what needs to be done.”

 More Effective Planning

 At the outset, mindfulness may appear to conflict with the concept of planning, but in fact they complement each other greatly.
 Planning allows us to practice mindfulness for productivity by reducing the burdens that the mind needs to worry about.